 How Long Should You Wait to Swim After Shocking Your Pool?

-The general rule for pool shock is to wait at least 24 hours.
+The general rule for swimming in a pool after shocking it is to wait at least 24 hours.
 That’s how long it takes for chlorine to work its magic and dissipate in your pool.
 You should always double-check the pH level and use your chemical test kit to make sure everything is balanced.

-These two tests will make sure your chemicals won’t irritate your skin, but also make sure that the pool shock did its job.
-If the pH level is balanced, you don’t have contaminates like algae or bacteria.
+These tests will make sure your chemicals won’t irritate your skin but also make sure that the pool shock did its job.
+If the pH level is balanced, you don’t have contaminants like algae or bacteria.
 If the chemical test is balanced, that means the chlorine is gone.
-When they’re both good, it’s time to swim.
+When they’re both good, it’s time to go swimming.

 What Happens If You Swim Too Early?

 The closer it is to when you last shocked it, the worse your symptoms will get.
-Jumping into a pool right after shocking it can lead to long-term lung problems.
+Swimming in a pool right after shock can lead to long-term lung problems.
 Pool shock is made with serious chemicals.
 It isn’t something you should be taking chances with, just like how you shouldn’t take chances with any of the contaminants that can make you sick.

 Contact Aqua Leisure Pools and Spas for Chemicals and Help Shocking Your Pool